tartley/genesis/README.txt

 Known Issues
 ------------

-Undefined tags should be reported to the user.

 --license not implemented.
 Assumes your project is BSD license.
 Should barf on unknown license choices.
 User should be able to add own licenses.